 1. Logitech MX Master 3 – Advanced and recommended for Solidworks

-This is the best mouse for Solidworks for users who want to control up to three systems at once.
+This is the best mouse for Solidworks for users who want to control up to three systems at once and just simply want to drastically want to improve their productivity.

 It uses Logitech Flow software to allow users to connect and use up to three devices.
 You move your cursor between them and also copy files from one computer and paste them on another one over a network.